NFL Team Grades for Week 3

 Result: Lost 9-6

 Talk about a letdown.
-The Jacksonville Jaguars were riding high after smashing the New England Patriots in Week 2.
+The Jacksonville Jaguars were riding high after smashing the Patriots in Week 2.
 However, they crashed hard against the Tennessee Titans on Sunday, losing a snoozer of a game that also let down fans of offensive football.

-Jacksonville was without starting running back Leonard Fournette (hamstring), but it should have had little trouble against a Titans team with a very questionable quarterback situation.
+Jacksonville was without starting running back Leonard Fournette (hamstring), but it should have had little trouble against a Titans team with a questionable quarterback situation.
 Blaine Gabbert started for Tennessee but exited with a concussion.
 This left Marcus Mariota and his numb throwing hand to lead the offense.

-That's right, Jacksonville thumped Tom Brady but couldn't get the better of Blaine Gabbert and half of Marcus Mariota.
+That's right—Jacksonville thumped Tom Brady but couldn't get the better of Gabbert and half of Mariota.

 Blake Bortles (155 yards) failed to push the ball downfield, and a number of penalties (eight for 75 yards) regularly put the Jaguars behind the starting block.
 Divisional games can be tough, but this was a complete failure for a team with championship aspirations.